Is claiming UC the best option?

 Colin and Sandra made a claim for Universal Credit when Sandra lost her job.

-Although Sandra is fit for work and has no caring responsibilities she is not currently expected to look for work.
-She has agreed with her Work Coach to prepare a CV and make a list of the businesses she can send this to as soon as the Coronavirus outbreak is over.
+Sandra is fit for work and has no caring responsibilities so she is expected to look for work for at least 35 hours a week..
+She has agreed with her Work Coach to prepare a CV and make a list of the businesses she can send this to.
 This has been included in her Claimant Commitment and if she fails to do this she could be sanctioned (which would mean Colin and Sandra’s Universal Credit payment being reduced for a period of time).

-At some point in the future her Claimant Commitment will be changed – it will probably state that she has to spend 35 hours a week looking for work and what is expected of her to do this.
+At some point in the future her Claimant Commitment may be changed, either to take account of an improvement in the jobs situation in the area or a change in her situation.
 She will be given 7 days to accept this new Commitment online, otherwise Colin and Sandra’s claim for Universal Credit will be closed.

 I need help paying my rent